variantstudios/compasshighschool.org/_posts/2020-02-05-navigator-news-2-3-20.md

 &nbsp;
 {: .cta}

-# ****CSU College of Business Global Business Academy for High School Students****
+# **CSU College of Business Global Business Academy for High School Students**

-&nbsp;

-***From our partners at Colorado State University ...***The third summer CSU Global Business Academy is accepting for applications from current high school freshmen, sophomores and juniors.
+***From our partners at Colorado State University …***The third summer CSU Global Business Academy is accepting for applications from current high school freshmen, sophomores and juniors.
 If you know a high school student who might benefit from a two-week, interactive and team-based program where they develop global business awareness, cross-cultural skills, and form new international friendships&nbsp;[please see our website](https://biz.colostate.edu/academics/high-school-programs/global-business-academy){: target="_blank"}&nbsp;for more information and the application link.

 **Here’s what some of last year’s attendees said:**